toke/toke.de/_posts/2012-11-02-perl-boolean.markdown

 ---
-title: "Perl boolean context"
+title: "Perls boolean context"
 layout: post
 categories: [blog, perl]
 tags: [perl, tipp]
 ---

-# Perl boolean context
+# Perls boolean context

 In the last Post I had written about [Perl Operator pitfalls](http://toke.de/blog/perl/2012/10/29/perl-op-pitfall/).
 It is by far not complete but I want to skim over a different topic today.